 Standards of Conduct

-(ii) Ensure staff, consultants, contractors, and volunteers do not maltreat or endanger the health or safety of children, including, at a minimum, that staff must not:
+The JCPS Early Learning program must ensure all staff, consultants, contractors, and volunteers abide by the program’s standards of conduct that implement positive strategies to support children’s well-being and prevent and address challenging behavior and do not maltreat or endanger the health or safety of children, including, at a minimum, that staff must not:

-(A) Use corporal punishment;
+(A) Use corporal punishment

-(B) Use isolation to discipline a child;
+(B) Use isolation to discipline a child

-(C) Bind or tie a child to restrict movement or tape a child’s mouth;
+(C) Bind or tie a child to restrict movement or tape a child’s mouth

-(D) Use or withhold food as a punishment or reward;
+(D) Use or withhold food as a punishment or reward

-(E) Use toilet learning/training methods that punish, demean, or humiliate a child;
+(E) Use toilet learning/training methods that punish, demean, or humiliate a child

-(F) Use any form of emotional abuse, including public or private humiliation, rejecting, terrorizing, extended ignoring, or corrupting a child;
+(F) Use any form of emotional abuse, including public or private humiliation, rejecting, terrorizing, extended ignoring, or corrupting a child

-(G) Physically abuse a child;
+(G) Physically abuse a child

-(I) Use physical activity or outdoor time as a punishment or reward;
+(I) Use physical activity or outdoor time as a punishment or reward